How to Use Float in Python (With Sample Code!)

 To make that definition less formal (and nerdy), a float is a data format that represents a number involving a decimal point.
 7.26 is a float.
 8 is not.

-Floats are critical in most mathematical programs as they allow calculations to be far more precise than when we use integers.
+Floats are critical in most mathematical programs as they allow calculations to cover a wider range of values than integers, although they may lead to errors in precision.
 For instance, imagine calculating the area of a circle using only integers.
-Your high school geometry teacher would probably groan seeing you reduce pi to 3, and your estimate of the circle’s area would be…very wrong.
+Your high school geometry teacher would probably groan seeing you reduce pi to 3, resulting in a less accurate estimate of the circle’s area.

 Fortunately, Python has several ways to create floats.